Updated On : January 17, 2023

 After reading the editorial, do some additional research on the topic touched on in the editorial and try to create your own opinions on the subject, or simply read and ponder on the subject.

-By completing both of the aforementioned tasks, you will not only be able to repeat the facts but also express your thoughts and opinions about the subject of the editorial.
+By completing both of the aforementioned tasks, you will be able to repeat the facts and express your thoughts and opinions about the subject of the editorial.

-So, anytime a particular topic arises, and if you've read an editorial on the subject, you'll recall the editorial because you've reflected on it, and you've intentionally attempted to comprehend and develop your ideas on the subject.
+So, anytime a particular topic arises, and if you've read an editorial on the subject, you'll recall it because you've reflected on it.
+You've intentionally attempted to comprehend and develop your ideas on the subject.

 You will definitely be better equipped for the exam and, in general, if you go by this approach, and I speak from experience that it does work wonders.